thuehn/Minstrel-Blues/measurement/minstrel-measurement/Readme.md

 ```/usr/bin/analyseSNR -t ~/data```

-The following image shows an two dimasional diagrams as a result of the analysis of an accesspoint.
+The following image shows a two dimasional diagram as a result of the analysis of the 5G measurement of an accesspoint with one station.

 ![snr-per-rate-power][snr]

 [snr]: https://github.com/thuehn/Minstrel-Blues/tree/master/measurement/minstrel-measurement/doc/snr_per_rate_power_v2.png "SNR per rate and power"